 How we allocate homes

 Our aims are to provide good quality homes to rent for those in the greatest need of housing and to promote sustainable communities.

-We work with different local authorities to meet housing need in their particular areas.
+We work with local authorities to meet housing need in their particular areas.
 This may be through offering properties which become empty to people nominated to us by the local authority or by using a common housing register.
 To view a selection of the properties available please use the find a home section of this website or email email@example.com

 Leaving Derwent Living – important information for affordable living customers